pyscaffold/pyscaffold/docs/faq.rst

     The ``wheel`` format is a platform-specific distribution and can contain highly optimized files that are not shared among different OSs or Python versions.

-    If you only are used to create pure Python packages that might seem a bit excessive, but it is a handy feature of the environment.
+    If you are only used to create pure Python packages that might seem a bit excessive, but it is a handy feature of the environment.

-Should I upload my ``sdist`` to PyPI:
+Should I upload my ``sdist`` to PyPI?
     In general it is considered a courtesy in the Python community to make an ``sdist`` available for distribution alongside the corresponding ``wheel``.